diem/diem/language/stdlib/modules/doc/Roles.md

 Privileges are extracted in to capabilities.
 Capabilities hold / the account address that they were extracted from (i.e. tagged or "tainted").
-Capabilities can then only be restored to the account where they were extracted from.
+Capabilities can then only be restored to the account from which they were extracted.

 <pre><code><b>resource</b> <b>struct</b> <a href="#0x1_Roles_Capability">Capability</a>&lt;<a href="#0x1_Roles_Privilege">Privilege</a>: <b>resource</b>&gt;